SignalK/signalk.github.io/installation.md

 While it is pretty likely that all of the Signal K software will run on Windows and OS X just as well as Linux, we have really only tested on Linux and the instructions below will assume that you are working on a Linux platform as well.

+For Raspberry Pi owners, we have a dedicated "How to" guide which can be accessed by [clicking here.](https://github.com/SignalK/specification/wiki/Raspberry-Pi-Installation-(Node-Server))

 If you just want to see how Signal K works and aren't interested in connecting to real hardware you can skip down to [installing the server](#server), otherwise continue on to learn how to interface your computer with your instrument system.